Window : Print

 |TO EXPRESS INTEREST IN THIS POSITION CLICK HERE|

-- Under direction, plans, organizes and directs day to day operations of a defined area of responsibility within a department.
+- Under direction, plans, organizes and directs day to day operations of a program area of within a department.
 Assists management with problem resolution, research and data analysis, and report preparation; and performs related work as required.

 - Receives direction from higher level professional and/or management staff and supervises lower level staff.
 This position supervises individuals holding civil service and civil service exempt positions.

 Plans, organizes, and directs day to day operations of an assigned area of responsibility within a department.

 Interprets and applies rules, regulations, and policies; and ensures compliance with policies, procedures, City Ordinances, and Council directives.